Friday, August 8, 2025

 They wrapped each other in a silent hug with eyes squeezed shut.
 Getting a lawyer?
 It had never happened to them.
 It was as apocalyptic as Kismet getting married.
 They hugged harder, trying not to cry.
 Everybody looked away. (pp. 126-127)

-What follows is a scene from very near the end of the book, where the women's book group of the town gathers to discuss Cormac McCarthy's The Road.
+What follows is a scene from very near the end of the book, where the women's book group gathers again, this time to discuss Cormac McCarthy's The Road

 There followed a pleasurable babble containing many theories: nuclear winter, the Rapture, aliens, the flu, ozone holes, this thing about the climate, which split members off in subarguments, China conquers us, Russia conquers us, or maybe . . .
 Tania White waited patiently so that her theory was the last.
 She stood up and with a smile of satisfaction unrolled a chart of the Yellowstone volcano, the probable epicenter of destruction, as well as the outlying circles of poisonous gas and falling ash.